dlshew/OlyWaterPolo/README.md

 # OlyWaterPolo
 Attempting to predict olympics water polo scores.
-Were only going to look at the women's but the appraoch is simple so I used a version of it for the men too.
+Were only going to look at the women but the appraoch is simple so I used a version of it for the men too.
 I'm going to show it with a normal distribution, I'll let you decide if you think that's correct or not, this is the team scores I have in the csv file above.

 ![WomenScores](https://github.com/user-attachments/assets/b08a71ab-a759-44ad-a668-5e3f06ab5dce)